 Smoked paprika gives a touch of sweetness as well as a lovely color.
 I used a cajun spice blend because I had it, but you can replace that with seasonings of your choice.

-Crispy Oven Baked Chicken Legs
+Crispy Baked Chicken Drumsticks & Thighs (Legs)

 - 5 whole chicken legs cut into thighs and drumsticks